-As mentioned before, I still love my wood chips and hope to add more to my garden next year.
-No matter which method you choose, the key is to apply it thickly.
+Personally, after many seasons, I choose wood chips for the most effective weed control and its benefits in my garden.
+With the exception of pine needles on my walkways, I have transitioned to using them almost entirely.
+But no matter which method you choose, the key is to apply it thickly.
 A layer 4 to 6 inches is ideal.
 If you find weeds or grass growing through it, apply more.

 The main takeaway from this is simply to choose a mulch.
 Your garden will be more attractive, your work load will decrease with less weeding, and using one of these methods will over time allow your soil’s structure and fertility to be increased in the long-term.

 What method interests you the most?
 Have you had experience with any of these?

 Subscribe here for my best tips to plan your garden in just 7 days -- all for FREE.